- Workplace burnout can diminish performance and should be prevented or treated.

 According to the World Health Organization, burnout is an occupational concern – specifically, a "syndrome … resulting from chronic workplace stress that has not been successfully managed."

-Similar to athletes in the pool or on the track, employees need to pace themselves in the office in order to avoid burning out, new research suggests.
+Similar to athletes in the pool or on the track, employees need to pace themselves in the office to avoid burning out, new research suggests.

-The study from researchers at the University of Virginia and Chinese Academy of Sciences developed a model for how employees should best distribute their efforts during the day to prevent fatigue.
+In the study, researchers at the University of Virginia and the Chinese Academy of Sciences developed a model for how employees should best distribute their efforts during the day to prevent fatigue.
 Previous research has found that fatigue not only makes work more unpleasant, but it results in decreased productivity.

 When developing the model, the researchers found that employees are best served by following one of two patterns, depending on the type of job they have.

-One option is the "high-low-high effort pattern" which advises workers to manage fatigue by starting and ending their day off with maximum effort and intensity, but taking it a little bit easier during the middle of the day.
-[Want to increase productivity? https://www.businessnewsdaily.com.]
+One option is the "high-low, high-effort pattern," which advises workers to manage fatigue by starting and ending their day off with maximum effort and intensity but taking it a little bit easier during the middle of the day.

 Employers who insist on employees keeping a high pace all the time are harming their organization in the long run, according to the study.
 The researchers said fatigued employees leads to high turnover, low morale and low productivity.

 Since fatigue often goes unnoticed until it is already causing problems, the study's authors said employers are best served by taking preemptive measures to ensure workers don't get burned out.